-The brain is one of the largest and most complex organs in the human body.
+The human brain is one of the largest and most complex organs in the human body.
 It is made up of more than 100 billion nerves that communicate in trillions of connections called synapses.
 Our brain gives us awareness of ourselves and of our environment, processing a constant stream of sensory data.
 It controls our muscle movements, the secretions of our glands, and even our breathing and internal temperature.
 The human brain has the same general structure as the brains of other mammals, but has a more developed cerebral cortex than any other.
-Large animals such as whales and elephants have larger brains in absolute terms, but when measured using the encephalization quotient, which compensates for body size, the human brain is almost twice as large as the brain of a bottle-nose dolphin, and three times as large as the brain of a chimpanzee - See Definitions of Human Brain Components.
+Large animals such as whales and elephants have larger brains in absolute terms, but when measured using the encephalization quotient, which compensates for body size, the human brain is almost twice as large as the brain of a bottle-nose dolphin, and three times as large as the brain of a chimpanzee.

 The brain can be divided into three basic units:

 Complete neuron cell diagram showing dendrites, neurotransmitter, and receptacle.
 Neurons (also known as neurones and nerve cells) are electrically excitable cells in the nervous system that process and transmit information.
 In vertebrate animals, neurons are the core components of the brain, spinal cord and peripheral nerves.

 Studies of the Human Brain

 For centuries, scientists, and philosophers have been fascinated by the brain, but until recently, they viewed the brain as nearly incomprehensible.
 Now, however, the brain is beginning to relinquish its secrets.